JohnCoates/Aerial/Readme.md

 You can still opt to manually download your videos, or simply grab them all.
 All up to you.
 If you allow automatic downloads, you can even specify a list of trusted WiFi networks!

 - 20 new videos!
-Starting with version 2.0, Aerial includes similarly styled third party videos.
-You can get a preview in the video below:
+Starting with version 2.0, Aerial includes new videos kindly shared by Joshua Michaels & Hal Bergman:

 <p align="center">
   <a href="https://vimeo.com/449330833/36becf3668">
   <img src="https://user-images.githubusercontent.com/37544189/90661757-d7d77b00-e247-11ea-8b92-7301c39bfced.jpg">
   </a>
 </p>

+If you enjoy those videos, please consider supporting them by checking the video packs they have [created especially for Aerial on their website](https://www.jetsoncreative.com/aerial).

 - A new "On rotation" feature, so you can quickly switch from watching space videos, to only sunset videos: